willgrum745/BrewTempGauge/README.md

 # BrewTempGauge

+## JUST TEST CODE AT THE MOMENT NO ACTUAL USE YET

 ## Goal
 The goal of this project is to create a GUI that integrates with Raspberry Pi in order to controll the temperature of fermentation for brewing.